 A sub-domain allows us to build out the new theme and start adding content without affecting your current site.

 Once the new site is ready to go live, we will work with the host to make it visible.
-Either the content of the sub-domain can be moved to the root folder, or URLs can be updated to display the web site in its new location.
+The subdomain’s content can be moved to the root folder, or URLs can be updated to display the website in its new location.

 Pros: Keep your same host, so other services like email are not affected.
 You have a clean new site with all of your files up-to-date.
-The go-live process is usually immediate, once the settings are changed at the host.
+The go-live process is usually immediate once the host changes the settings.

-Cons: We sometimes have to run a search-and-replace script to ensure that all links are accurately pointing to the right URL once we remove the subdomain from your web address.
-Depending on your web site host, we often work with them directly to set up the subdomain at the beginning and then change the settings at go live, although other times we are able to do this on our own.
-Customer support varies from one host to another, so getting their help at the critical time may be important for a seamless transition to the new site.
+Cons: We sometimes have to run a search-and-replace script to ensure that all links accurately point to the correct URL once we remove the subdomain from your web address.
+Depending on your website host, we often work with them directly to set up the subdomain at the beginning and then change the settings at go live, although other times, we can do this on our own.
+Customer support varies from host to host, so getting their help at a critical time may be necessary for a seamless transition to the new site.

 Plan for your launch

 As you can see, you need to plan for your launch at the beginning of the web development process, not just at the end.
-You should start thinking about when the best time will be to make the transition—usually when you have your lowest amount of web traffic.
+It would be best to start thinking about when the best time to make the transition—usually when you have your lowest amount of web traffic.

-It’s better to launch in a planned way, well in advance of a big tradeshow or presentation, so you get any bugs worked out ahead of time.
+It’s better to launch in a planned way, well before a big tradeshow or presentation, so you get any bugs worked out ahead of time.

-We realize these explanations are pretty technical, and we encourage you to talk with us, or your own web developer, about what the process will be for launching your site.
-A new website can raise a lot of questions, but figuring out how to maintain your old site as you launch your new site shouldn’t be one of the biggest.
+We realize these explanations are pretty technical, and we encourage you to talk with your web developer or us about the process for launching your site.
+A new website can raise many questions, but figuring out how to maintain your old site as you launch your new site shouldn’t be one of the biggest.